#

 }'

-- An RPC is used for setting identifiers of hidden YANG type definitions.
-Values of leaves and leaf-lists that are described by these types are masked in the output logs.
+This RPC is used to set identifiers of hidden YANG type definitions.
+Values of leaves and leaf-lists described by these types are masked in output logs.
+Overwrites all previously configured hidden types.
+An empty list of hidden types will disable filtering of data values.
+Filtering applies to all logs, including RESTCONF logs.

 curl --location --request POST 'http://localhost:8181/rests/operations/logging:set-global-hidden-types' \